How To Introduce Dogs Without Creating A Lifetime Grudge

 Gradual, controlled exposure builds familiarity without pressure, which helps both dogs build tolerance and eventually, trust.

-New Dog, Same Rules: Keep It Consistent from the Start
+New Dog, Same Rules: Keep It Consistent From The Start

 It’s easy to give your new puppy or rescue dog a little leeway in the beginning.
 They’re adorable, overwhelmed, and probably testing every limit they can find.
-But when you’re blending dogs in one household, consistency is more than a training tool; it’s a peacekeeper.

 Your new dog isn’t just learning basic manners.
 They’re also watching how your other dog behaves, and picking up cues about what’s allowed and what’s not.
 If you apply different rules to each dog, confusion and tension will build quickly.